matias-ceau/scripts/docs/scripts/editor.sh.md

 #### Overview

-This script provides a convenient interface to edit files within the current directory or its subdirectories.
-Using `fzf` for fuzzy searching and `nvim` for text editing, it enables users to find files interactively.
-The script accepts various flags to modify its behavior, such as viewing hidden files, working in specific directories, or editing with `sudo` permissions.
-Additionally, it utilizes `fd` to filter out undesired file types consistently, promoting a cleaner search experience.
+This script allows users to interactively open files located in the current directory or its subdirectories using the `fzf` fuzzy finding interface.
+It provides additional options such as editing with `sudo`, restricting the search to the current directory, or selecting a specific config file.
+The script relies on `fd` for efficient file searching, excluding common file types that are typically irrelevant for editing (e.g., images, archives).

 ---